A polygon can be created to constrain the display of a time/depth slice or a process to an area within/outside the polygon.

 In addition to creating a polygon the usual way, a polygon can now be associated with a horizon so that all polygon shapes and points will be along that horizon.
 In 3D view, the polygon will be drawn draped over the horizon.
 This facilitates the creation of fault polygons intersecting with a particular horizon (see Using Fault Polygons).

-Besides that, you can also generate a correlation polygon to create a snapshot of the data inside an existing polygon and move it to any location for easy comparison (see Using Correlation Polygons).
+Besides that, you can also generate a correlation polygon to create a copy of the data inside an existing polygon and move it to any location for easy comparison (see Using Correlation Polygons).

 Another useful function of polygons is to create closed shapes for different contour values.
 In Map View, contours can be displayed to observe the difference in time/depth within a slice.
 The Create Polygons from Contours feature will generate multi-shaped polygons for every contour value specified in the range (see Creating Polygons from Contours).